Winter Weather Checklists

 - Be sure to check on older neighbors and family members; assist as necessary.

 - Know what winter storm warning terms mean:

-- Winter Weather Advisory: Expect winter weather conditions to cause inconvenience and hazards.
+- Winter Weather Advisory: Expect winter weather condition (e.g., accumulation of snow, freezing rain, and sleet) that could cause severe inconvenience and life-threatening hazards.

 - Frost/Freeze Warning: Expect below-freezing temperatures.